esau91/AWS_Cloud_Practitioner_Essentials/README.md

    - You can also use versioning feature to track changes to your objects over time.
    - S3 storage classes:

-     With S3 you only pay for what you use, you can choose from a range of storage classes to select a fit, you will considere two factors:
+     With S3 you only pay for what you use, you can choose from a range of storage classes to select a fit, you will consider two factors:
      - How often you plan to retrieve your data.
      - How available you need your data to be.